 I can’t say it often enough: in audio it is all about balance.
-In a very lively system where every components sounds very open, the addition of one more very revealing component can make the sound too bright.
-This last component could then be labelled as being “edgy” or “digital”.
-Conversely, in a setup already tweaked to sound smooth and mellow, the substitution of a lively component for a natural sounding component offsets the balance, and this last component could be labelled as being too restrained.
+In a very lively system where every component sounds very open, the addition of one more very revealing component can make the sound too bright.
+This last component could then be labeled as being “edgy” or “digital”.
+Conversely, in a setup already tweaked to sound smooth and mellow, the substitution of a lively component for a natural-sounding component offsets the balance, and this last component could be labeled as being too restrained.

 Are we correct in applying these labels?
 In some cases certainly, but my point is that it needn’t be so.
 It may merely be a matter of the component not fitting the setup and the setup needing new balancing.